Manzoor Ali Khan: Early life

 Manzoor's father had migrated from Gurdaspur, Punjab, British India and came to live at Khairpur, Sindh because of the ruling Talpurs, who were quite fond of his music.
-In a short period of time, the family shifted to Shikarpur.
+The family soon shifted to Shikarpur.

 Manzoor was born in 1922 in Shikarpur, Sindh, Pakistan.
 He studied there up to secondary school level and later moved to Tando Adam Khan with his father in 1940.

 Musical career

 Manzoor Ali Khan took musical lessons from his father, Jamalo Khan and another musician Seendho Khan.
 His parents took him to musical events in Sindh and Punjab.
-He was a maestro in singing "Tappa", a kind of classical music, in Pakistan.
-He made various compositions.
-He composed and sang Shah Abdul Latif Bhittai's poetry in all forms.
-He performed at Pakistan Broadcasting Corporation Karachi and then at Hyderabad since 1955, and Pakistan Television Corporation Karachi center in the same years.
+He was a maestro in singing Tappa, a form of classical music, in Pakistan.
+He made various compositions and also composed and sang Shah Abdul Latif Bhittai's poetry in all forms.
+He performed at Pakistan Broadcasting Corporation Karachi and then at Hyderabad from 1955, and Pakistan Television Corporation Karachi center in the same years.
 Many cassette companies have released the volumes of his programs.